-Mitek markets and sells its products and services worldwide through internal, direct sales teams located in the U.S. and Europe as well as through channel partners.
-The Company's direct sales strategy concentrates on large financial services organizations and medium-sized companies.
-The Company's partner sales strategy includes channel partners who are financial services technology providers.
-These partners integrate Mitek's products into their solutions to meet the needs of their customers.
-The majority of revenue is derived from software licenses with increasing revenues from software as a service ("SaaS") contracts.
+The Company markets and sells its products and services worldwide through internal, direct sales teams located in the U.S., Europe, and Latin America, as well as through channel partners.
+The partner sales strategy includes channel partners who are financial services technology providers and identity verification providers.
+These partners integrate our products into their solutions to meet the needs of their customers.